nibalizer/alphabot/README.txt

 	- Sort the list of trips only when trips are added, instead of every time a command is executed by trailbot.

-	- Increase overall snarky attitude, possibly pulling replies into a list that will let trailbot pick a random reply based on the context.
+	- Increase overall snarky attitude, find more ways to comment on things.

 	- Add better error handling or new bits to sort_trips() for parsing trips with dates to datetime objects.